-I’ve entered about 20 of your weekly photo contests so far, I’ve been selected twice for “The week on EyeEm” and posted numerous pictures in the iPhone Photo Academy group.
+I’ve entered about 20 of your photo contests so far, I’ve been selected twice for “The week on EyeEm” and posted numerous pictures in the iPhone Photo Academy group.

 Every constructive criticism or compliment on my photos makes me go out and take better pictures.
 I love the online photography community and have made quite a few friends on the way.

 Let’s talk about photo apps.
 Are there any apps that you use for taking photos besides the native Camera app?